Lead by Example explained

 What is Lead by Example?

-That’s why the following characteristics fit well with Leading by Example:
+That’s why the following characteristics and leadership skills fit well with Leading by Example:

 A leader who shows integrity gains his team’s trust.
 When you make promises, it’s important to keep them.
 When topics are being discussed that don’t concern the rest of the team, it’s a good idea for the leader to handle it discreetly and not shout it from the rooftops.
 Integrity is one of the most important characteristics expected from leaders, and one that enables him to lead by example.